AirLabsTeam/air-core/packages/icons/README.md

 ## How do I add new icons to this collection?

-- Put your SVG icon into a folder in `src/svgs` (probably `src/svgs/uncategorized` unless otherwise stated by design)
+- Put your SVG icon into a folder in `src/svgs` (`src/svgs/uncategorized` unless otherwise stated by design)
 - Run `yarn build` to map the newly added icons
 - `yarn storybook` to go and see the result of your work in Storybook.